 2. PMS is informed about new crisis.
-PMS checks if request is signed and whether CO is trusted and has rights to initiate the mitigation.
-After confirmation is send back to CO's UCA, possible (pre-prepared) mitigation plans and list of qualified responsible persons (officers O1-O3) is generated.
+PMS checks if the request is signed and whether CO is trusted and has rights to initiate the mitigation.
+After confirmation is sent back to CO's UCA, possible (pre-prepared) mitigation plans and list of qualified responsible persons (officers O1-O3) is generated.

 3. CO selects the right mitigation plan and decides to ask O2 to supervise this process.
-The process is in this stage in an abstract format, i.e. details are not concretized.
+In this stage the process is in an abstract format, i.e. details are not concretized.

 4. PMS informs O2's UCA that he is responsible for supervising the process.
-He is also asked to concretize the process, in this case by specifying "DrugName" and "VacPer1000" properties.
+He is also asked to concretize the process, in this case by specifying the "DrugName" and "VacPer1000" properties.

-5. O2 accepts to supervise the process and specifies required properties.
+5. O2 accepts to supervise the process and specifies the required properties.

 6. PMS is informed about "DrugName".
-PMS needs to find out who is able to supply "DrugName" resource.
+PMS needs to find out who is able to supply the "DrugName" resource.
 PMS contacts RIS with a query to provide all suppliers of "DrugName" resource.